-Edamame is a variety of green soybean from japan.
+Edamame is a variety of green soybean from Japan.
 The edamame pasta recipe is healthy and Low Calorie, as it’s made with edamame beans which are packed with protein & fiber.
-In fact, just one cup of edamame provides nearly half your daily protein and 70 percent of your Daily Recommended Intake of fiber.
+Just one cup of edamame provides nearly half your daily protein and 70 percent of your Daily Recommended Intake of fiber.

 Today’s Recipe is edamame pasta.
 This recipe uses edamame in it, which is promising to be a satisfying dish as far I know.
 Read more: Low Carb Italian Protein Pasta

 – 1/2 cup of extra virgin olive oil (first cold press)

 – 2 cloves garlic, minced (I use fresh ginger instead)

 – 1/4 cup chopped parsley

 – 4 cups water

 – 1/2 lb of pasta (I use spiral type)

 – 4 ounces of baguette bread, cut into cubes (Trader Joe’s Multi-Grain French Bread for the win!)